urbanairship/ios-segment-integration/README.md

 #### Enabling user notifications

-Once the Urban Airship integration is ready, you can enable user notifications with the following:
+Urban Airship integration will listen to system authorization and registration events and register automatically when authorization is given.

-    [UAirship push].userPushNotificationsEnabled = YES;
+#### Listening for ready state

 To listen for when the Urban Airship integration is ready, listen for the `io.segment.analytics.integration.did.start` NSNotification event: